VuHuy-cse-9/prompt-gruardrail-ml-system/README.md

 5. Password: Github Access Token.
 6. Click Create.

-#### Step 2: Create an application

-Overview: Go to ArgoCD Applications → Create App
+__Step 2: Create an application__: Go to ArgoCD Applications → Create App

 1. Application name: You app name, this would be the same as release name.
 2. Project name: Default.